- Cellulitis is a skin infection, usually caused by bacteria.

 What is cellulitis?

-Cellulitis is a spreading inflammation of the skin and the tissues directly beneath it.
-It's usually caused by a bacterial infection and can become serious if not treated with antibiotics.
+Cellulitis is a bacterial infection of the skin, which can become serious if not treated quickly with antibiotics.

 People with cellulitis can quickly become very unwell and a small number of people may develop serious complications.